snowclipsed/moondream-zig/README.md

 - The [Moondream](https://github.com/vikhyat/moondream) project by Vikhyat Korrapati for the original model implementation
 - [Zig](https://ziglang.org/) programming language and community for creating an efficient systems programming language
 - The many open-source AI projects that have made vision-language models accessible
-- Shoutout to @httpslinus, @k7agar, @_vatsadev,  @seatedro, @dnbt777, @ParsaKhaz, @AdjectiveAlli, @sasuke__420, @jrysana on X for giving me ideas, testing my implementation, helping me bench my code and debugging!
+- Shoutout to @httpslinus, @k7agar, @_vatsadev,  @seatedro, @dnbt777, @ParsaKhaz, @AdjectiveAlli, @sasuke__420, @jrysana, @qtnx_, @felix_red_panda, @kalomaze, @Aryvyo, @Guudfit and more on X for giving me ideas, testing my implementation, helping me bench my code and debugging!
-- Folks at huggingface, like Alvaro Bartolome, Arthur Zucker for their support with the tokenizer and benchmarking.
+- Folks at Huggingface like Alvaro Bartolome, Arthur Zucker for their support with the tokenizer and benchmarking.

 This project draws inspiration from other LLM inference implementations like [llama2.c](https://github.com/karpathy/llama2.c) by Andrej Karpathy, [llama.cpp](https://github.com/ggerganov/llama.cpp) by Georgi Gerganov.